Chaophraya Phra Khlang (Hon)

 Chaophraya Phrakhlang Hon died in 1805.
-Hon had a half-younger brother named Long who was much younger that Hon himself.
+Hon had a half-younger brother named Long who was much younger than Hon himself.
 Long was the Chaophraya Phollathep or Minister of Agriculture during the reign of King Mongkut. and he has a brother named Chid.
 Chid has the title of Phra Suwan Phakdi.
 After the fall of Ayutthaya He moved to Ubon Ratchathani.
 Later, his descendants returned to serve in Rattanakosin.his great-grandson named Phra Maimanrajakich Surarithiruechai is the requester to use the surname "Maiman".
 So Chid and Hon is the ancestor of the Maiman family.